CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-schduler-agent-and-controllers.md

 ### P2: Tenancy-Fairness

 Tenancy-faireness is required in schedulers and most controllers.
 It ensures one tenant won't cause unresponsiveness of other tenants.
 For example, scheduler shouldn't only schedule pods from one tenant in a certain period.
-This would make other tenants feel that scheduling is stopped in their world.
+This would make other tenants feel that scheduling is stopped in their space.

 The implementation varies depending on the logics of different controllers.